OnTopicCMS/OnTopic-Library/OnTopic.AspNetCore.Mvc/README.md

   - [Error Handling](#error-handling)

 ## Components
-There are five key components at the heart of the ASP.NET Core implementation.
+There are six components at the heart of the ASP.NET Core implementation.
 - **`TopicController`**: This is a default controller instance that can be used for _any_ topic path.
 It will automatically validate that the `Topic` exists, that it is not disabled (`!IsDisabled`), and will honor any redirects (e.g., if the `Url` attribute is filled out).
 Otherwise, it will return a `TopicViewResult` based on a view model, view name, and content type.
 - **`TopicRouteValueTransformer`**: A `DynamicRouteValueTransformer` for use with the ASP.NET Core's `MapDynamicControllerRoute()` method, allowing for route parameters to be implicitly inferred; notably, it will use the `area` as the default `controller` and `rootTopic`, if those route parameters are not otherwise defined.
 - **`TopicViewLocationExpander`**: Assists the out-of-the-box Razor view engine in locating views associated with OnTopic, e.g. by looking in `~/Views/ContentTypes/{ContentType}.cshtml`, or `~/Views/{ContentType}/{View}.cshtml`.
 See [View Locations](#view-locations) below.